databricks/koalas/docs/source/user_guide/transform_apply.rst

    >>> def pandas_plus(pser):
    ...     return pser + 1  # should always return the same length as input.
    ...
-   >>> kdf.a.transform_batch(pandas_plus)
+   >>> kdf.a.koalas.transform_batch(pandas_plus)

-Under the hood, each batch of Koalas Series is split to multipl pandas Series, and each function computes on that as below:
+Under the hood, each batch of Koalas Series is split to multiple pandas Series, and each function computes on that as below:

 .. image:: https://user-images.githubusercontent.com/6477701/80076795-a3003380-8587-11ea-8b73-186e4047f8c0.png
-  :alt: transform_batch in Series
+  :alt: koalas.transform_batch in Series
   :width: 350
   :align: center